Based in | Germany |

 How private is Mailbox.org?

-Based on what I found in their Data Retention & Privacy Policy, Mailbox.org does a good job with protecting your privacy.
+Based on what I found in their Data Retention & Privacy Policy, Mailbox.org does a good job of protecting your privacy.

 Like any service with a physical location, they are subject to the laws of the country (Germany) they are located in.
 The company records as little personal information as possible and points out that they have no way to confirm that the personal information you do enter into their system is true (hint, hint).